gribnoysup/nfield-data-downloader/README.md

 Quick overview
 --

-This web app allows you to create an autodownload processes for the specific survey and quickly assign a group of interviewers to the specific survey in Nfield data collection system .
+This web app allows you to create an autodownload processes for the specific survey, quckly create and assign a group of interviewers to the specific survey in Nfield data collection system.

 Configuring app
 --